 Far more compelling is the connection solidified through the rigorous research of Frank Andrejasich of Summit, Illinois, which matches the legendary lady to a wholly different entity.
-In August 1994, Andrejasich’s brother mailed him an article which mentioned the Southwest Side’s most famous phantom.
+In August 1994, Andrejasich’s brother mailed him an article that mentioned the Southwest Side’s most famous phantom.
 Already familiar with the story, Frank became swiftly smitten with the tale, finding that a number of his fellow parishioners at Summit’s St. Joseph Catholic Church had more than a nodding acquaintance with the local legend.

-After pondering the variety of accounts, combing early editions of the local papers, and checking with funeral directors and cemetery managers, Andrejasich came to believe that the ghost known as Resurrection Mary is the spiritual counterpart of the youngest of all the candidates: a12-year-old girl named, surprisingly, Anna Norkus.
+After pondering the variety of accounts, combing early editions of the local papers, and checking with funeral directors and cemetery managers, Andrejasich came to believe that the ghost known as Resurrection Mary is the spiritual counterpart of the youngest of all the candidates: a 12-year-old girl named, surprisingly, Ana Norkus.

 After the accident, her father, August Norkus was subject to devastating verbal abuse, even being told that Anna’s death had been God’s punishment for allowing the girl to go dancing at such a young age.
-In reality, the blame rested with the Chicago Streets Department, who had failed to post warning signs at the site of the cut.
-In fact, another death, that of Adam Levinsky, occurred at the same site the night after Anna’s demise.
+In reality, the blame rested with the Chicago Streets Department, which had failed to post warning signs at the site of the cut.
+Another death, that of Adam Levinsky, occurred at the same site the night after Anna’s demise.

 Between July 28th and September 29th, an inquest was held at Sobiesk’s Mortuary in adjacent Argo.
 Heading up the five sessions was Deputy Coroner Dedrich, the case reviewed by six jurors.
 The DesPlaines Valley News carried the story of the inquest.
 Mary Nagode described the sad procession that left the Norkus home on a certain Friday morning.